 Note that we have a higher standard for inclusion than most guides.
 A traditional 2-person, 3-season tent must be under 3.5 pounds, preferably well under.
 For this weight you can get a fully storm-worthy shelter, with reasonable living area, and a good set of features, like double doors and vestibules.
 The cutoff weights for TarpTents, Pyramid Tents, and True Tarps is considerably lower.
 So except for our budget choices, you will only see the very best, highest performing lightweight backpacking tents — some surprisingly affordable!

 Single walled tents are quickly rising in popularity in the backpacking community.
 And with good reason.
 They weigh significantly less than conventional double walled tents while providing similar features and performance like a full bathtub floor, and 100% rain and bug protection.
 Most single walled tents are not freestanding and usually require user-supplied trekking poles and good staking out.
-And as their name implies, they are single-walled – that is the tent body and the rainfly are one-in-the-same, making them lighter than a conventional tent.
+And as their name implies, they are single-walled – that is, for at least part of the tent, the tent body and the rainfly are one-in-the-same, making them lighter than a conventional tent.
 Read more in the Pros and Cons below…

 Read Pros & Cons for Single Walled Tents

 Single Wall Tents and Pyramid Tents, contain the shelters Alison and I use most often.
 From Patagonia to Alaska they get the job done!
-But you won’t see these shelters at REI.
+But with the exception of the REI Co-op Flash Air 2 you won’t see these shelters at REI.
 As such, many readers may not be familiar with Single Walled Tents and Pyramid Tents.

 In a nutshell, Single Wall Tents are considerably lighter than conventional tents while providing similar precipitation protection, and keeping the bugs out.
 Single Walled Tents have more in common with the conventional tents above including a bathtub floor, and 100% rain and bug protection.
 But they are not freestanding and usually require user-supplied trekking poles and good staking out.
 They are single-walled – that is the tent body and the rainfly are one-in-the-same, making them lighter than a conventional tent.